wmde/wikibase-release-pipeline/docs/adr/0007-wikibase-release-notes-publish.md

 ## Decision

-Adopt a similar process to that of mediawiki and publish release notes on mediawiki.org
+Adopt a similar process to that of MediaWiki and publish release notes on mediawiki.org

 ## Consequences

-- An overview of the wikibase release notes will be presented on https://www.mediawiki.org/wiki/Wikibase/Release_notes in a similar manner to that of [mediawiki](https://www.mediawiki.org/wiki/Release_notes)
+- An overview of the wikibase release notes will be presented on https://www.mediawiki.org/wiki/Wikibase/Release_notes in a similar manner to that of [MediaWiki](https://www.mediawiki.org/wiki/Release_notes)
 - Each major release will have a curated version of the release notes maintained within the repository published under https://www.mediawiki.org/wiki/Wikibase/Release_notes/N.NN with further links to relevant documentation and phabricator tickets.
 - Review and update the [Wikibase documentation] to support direct links to configuration settings and the different topics by name.